gsquire/zig-play/README.md

 To the best of my ability, I will try and keep this online.

 ### Contact
-Feel free to email me at my listed address with any other questions or comments.
+Feel free to write to hello@zig-play.dev with any questions or comments.

 ### License
 MIT